Skip to main content

 The Key Insight

 Reasoning models are like senior attorneys who already know how to approach legal analysis.
 Don’t treat them like junior associates who need step-by-step instructions.
 Give them the problem clearly and let them apply their training.
-The shift is from “how to think” to “what to think about.”
 Focus your prompts on defining the problem and desired output, not the process in between.